-University Mark and Correct Use of the University Name
+University Mark / Correct Use of the University Name

 The University mark is our corporate logo and the primary element of our graphic identity system.
 All University publications (newsletters, brochures, flyers, posters, certificates, invitations, etc.) must include the University mark.
-If your material is printed at the Multimedia and Print Center, they can insert the mark on your publications for you or contact our Multimedia Specialist for assistance.
+If your material is printed at the Multimedia and Print Center, they can insert the mark on your publications for you or you may contact our Multimedia Specialist, Mike Brahosky for assistance.

 Correct Use of the University Name